naemon/naemon.github.io/documentation/usersguide/configmain.md

 "Reaper" events process the results from host and service checks that have finished executing.

-These events consitute the core of the monitoring logic in Naemon.
+These events constitute the core of the monitoring logic in Naemon.

 <a name="max_check_result_reaper_time"></a>
 #### Maximum Check Result Reaper Time